Butter Pecan Ice Cream: A Taste of Resistance and Home

 Vanilla and Exclusion

 In the days of slavery and Jim Crow, vanilla ice cream was frequently referred to as “pure,” a signifier of whiteness and exclusivity.
-Black Americans could not eat it in many public spaces and were able to do so only on symbolic occasions, like the Fourth of July — a bitter reminder of their own freedom still to come.
-The simple taste was freighted with layers of racial significance, drawing a cold line between who could claim “purity” and who could not.
+In many public spaces, Black Americans were generally not allowed to eat it.
+They were able to do so only on symbolic occasions, like the Fourth of July — a bitter reminder of their own freedom still to come.
+The simple taste of vanilla was freighted with layers of racial significance, drawing a cold line between who could claim “purity” and who could not.

 The Roots of Innovation